divbySeptember/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?
+1. What is the DOM?  - Document Object Model it allows us to access and update content.

-2. What is an event?
+2. What is an event? - An event takes place in the DOM.

-3. What is an event listener?
+3. What is an event listener?  - a event listner is a object that can handle an event in the DOM.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array?  - to gin access to arry properties and use them as needed out side of the node list.

-5. What is a component?
+5. What is a component? - reusable custom elements.

 ### Git Set up